morcble/Silver-Configuration/README.md

 Remote Configuration Server

 Purpose:
-    Move all the configurations into silver server , which can manage the configurations online and apply properties changes to your applicaiton once you changed them on silver server.
-It decouples the configuration for various enviroments such as dev enviroment, sit testing enviroment and production enviroment .
+    Move all the configurations into Silver server , which can help to manage the configurations online and apply properties changes to your applicaiton once been changed on silver server.
+It decouples the configuration for various enviroments such as dev, sit ,uat and production enviroment .

 Runtime enviroment required:
     JDK1.8 or plus